-If you’re planning on vacationing in Korea this summer, be sure to check out at least one of the following beach destinations!
+If you’re planning on vacationing in Korea this summer, be sure to check out at least one of the following coastal destinations!
 Korea is surrounded on three sides by water, giving it plenty of beaches in a variety of shapes and sizes that offer a welcomed escape from everyday life.
 Since most beaches in Korea officially open in June or July and close towards the end of August, visitors have only a few months to splash around in the water and soak up the rays.
 But don’t worry if you miss out on the official summer beach season, as there are plenty of sightseeing activities that you can enjoy all year round!

 Guryongpo Beach is about 24 kilometers away from Pohang and 1.5 kilometers from Guryongpo-eup.
 Thanks to the gentle slope of the ocean floor and the clean seawater, Guryongpo Beach is a favorite vacation spot for swimming enthusiasts.
 The beach is also popular among fishermen, many of whom troll their lines in Yeongilman Bay.

 Sokcho Beach is well known for the picturesque pine trees that stand proudly along its white sandy coast.
 One of the perks of this particular beach is that there are many tourist attractions in the surrounding area, including Yeongnangho Lake and Seoraksan Mountain, one of Korea’s most famous mountains.